kmonad/kmonad/doc/quick-reference.md

 these things here, as well as some helpers to make entering them into layers (more below) much easier.

+## Press- or release-only buttons

+- `(press-only x)` : Send the *press* of x when this button is tapped
+- `(release-only x)` : Send the *release* of x when this button is tapped

+It is possible to define buttons that only press or release a virtual output button.
+They are useful in tap-macros, especially ones that are going to be executed in a 'known context'.
+Assume you want to use your physical alt button to *both* open a layer, but also to function as a basic `alt` key.
+This can be achieved by `(around met (layer-toggle my-layer))`.
+However, if you have a macro inside `my-layer` that taps alt, then this would release alt until the layer is reactivated (by physically releasing and repressing the `alt` key).
+The macro, however, can instead be affixed by `(press-only met)`, making the last step of the macro the reactivation of the `alt` key, solving the problem.

 ## Modded Buttons

 To make key-entry easier, kmonad already provides some syntax for